fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 - The initial set-up is imported from external files;
 - The choice of the external tool is up to the user:
   - Fortran, Matlab, Octave;
-  - Python with just [Numpy](https://numpy.org/) or more specific tools ([Py4Incompact3D ](https://github.com/xcompact3d/Py4Incompact3D) or [Xcompact3d-toolbox](https://github.com/fschuch/xcompact3d_toolbox));
+  - Python with just [Numpy](https://numpy.org/) or more specific tools ([Py4Incompact3D](https://github.com/xcompact3d/Py4Incompact3D) or [Xcompact3d-toolbox](https://github.com/fschuch/xcompact3d_toolbox));
 - It adds no extra dependency to the workflow.

 {{< speaker_note >}}
 - This is the Sandbox Flow configuration.
-- Of course, xcompact3d already reads the parameters file at initialization, but with the new `module sandbox`, the entire initial set-up can be imported from the disk;
+- Of course, xcompact3d already reads the PARAMETERS FILE at initialization, but with the new `MODULE SANDBOX`, the entire initial set-up can be imported from the disk;
-- Using it, we can customize any new flow configuration with no need to recompile the code every time.
+- Using it, we can customize any new flow configuration with no need to RECOMPILe the code every time.
-- The initial set-up includes case specific definitions, like:
+- The initial set-up includes case specific definitions, like: Initial condition; Boundary conditions; Geometry; Others.
-  - Initial condition;
-  - Boundary conditions;
-  - Geometry;
-  - Others.
-- It can be provided from an external tool.
+- It can be provided EXTERNALLY.
-- We wanted to keep it simple, so, the choice of what to use is up to the user:
+- We wanted to keep it simple, so, the choice of what to use is **totally** up to the user:
-  - Fortran, Matlab, Python, and many others should work, as long as you can write binary arrays compatible with xcompact3d.
+  - It can be Fortran, Matlab, Python, and many others, as long as you can write binary arrays in the same fashion that xcompact3d would do.
-- And here we have a good point: This framework can speed up our workflow, and at the same time, there is no extra dependencies.
+- And here we have a good point: This framework can speed up our workflow, and at the same time, there is no extra **DEPENDENCIES** to install.
 {{< /speaker_note >}}

 ---